 4. Recipients must submit to the provost (through their chair and dean) a written report summarizing the activities and accomplishments of the sabbatical.
 The deadline for this report is: September 30 following a spring-semester or full-year sabbatical and January 31 following a fall-semester sabbatical.

-Eligible faculty member must complete and file with their department chair, school dean, and the chair of the Faculty Development Committee (1 copy each) the following:
+Eligible faculty member must complete and file with their department chair, school dean, and the Faculty Development Committee (1 copy each) the following:

 - an Application for Sabbatical Leave that explains the expected activities, outcomes, and significance of the sabbatical experience,